5 Incredible Destinations for Canal Boat Holidays

 1. Norfolk Broads

-The famous Broads have been holiday favorites for decades and with the upcoming holiday’s upon us, there is plenty of time for you to book a canal holiday all your own.
+The famous Broads have been holiday favorites for decades and with the upcoming holidays upon us, there's plenty of time for you to book a canal holiday all your own.

-Trip LengthsGenerally, families plan trips lasting seven to nine nights.
+Generally, families plan trips lasting seven to nine nights.
 However, with over 157 miles of navigable waters, you're able to customize holidays exactly as you wish.

-HighlightsWhile cruising the Norfolk Broads, a must-see stop is Horning Village, a charming hamlet full of story-book cottages and thatched roofs nestled along the River Bure banks.
-Take a stroll to the Horning Church, which was built in 1220. ...
+While cruising the Norfolk Broads, a must-see stop is Horning Village, a charming hamlet full of storybook cottages and thatched roofs nestled along the River Bure banks.
+Take a stroll to the Horning Church, which was built in 1220.

 2. Canal du Midi

-Located in the French countryside, is the 360-kilometer Canal du Mindi.
-By way of locks, aqueducts, bridges, and tunnels, this canal river flows through the city of Toulouse and the Étang de Thau lagoon, eventually linking the Mediterranean and Atlantic Ocean.
+The 360-kilometer Canal du Mindi is located in the French countryside.
+By way of locks, aqueducts, bridges and tunnels, this canal river flows through the city of Toulouse and the Étang de Thau lagoon, eventually linking the Mediterranean and Atlantic Ocean.

 Your vessel—whether it's a narrowboat or yacht—will take you on a journey through France’s waterfront villages and allow guests to indulge in the gastronomic treats the country offers.

-Trip LengthsMost people travel along the Canal du Midi for seven to nine days.
-However, some folks choose to explore for up to eight weeks, with ample time to reach north of Warwick.
+Most people travel along the Canal du Midi for seven to nine days.
+However, some folks choose to explore for up to eight weeks, which allows ample time to reach north of Warwick.

 3. Llangollen Canal